omshankar1/casper-blogging-template/site/content/post/first.md

 ---
 date: 2018-09-22T20:04:40.407Z
-title: Bring up an Centos7 on a KVM
+title: Bring up an Centos7 on a KVM and AWS using cloud-init
 ---
-Bring up an Centos7 on a KVM

-The code can be found in github: https://github.com/omshankar1/Centos7_Cloudconfig Creating linux bridges
+The code for this blog can be found at github: https://github.com/omshankar1/Centos7_Cloudconfig

+The intention is to bring up a Centos7 vm on KVM and AWS using cloudconfig.

+Provision Centos7 on KVM
+The requirement is the KVM is installed already.
+I won't be talking about it in this blog.
+The piece is sufficielty documented.
+The github repo has a script to create couple of bridges which will be used subsequently in provisioner script.

+Creating linux bridges
-Running the script virbr_network.sh creates 3 linux bridges like so
+Run the script virbr_network.sh to creates 3 linux bridges.
+Now list the interface using virsh net-list --all

 ```console
 shankar@shankar-TP:~/KVM/github/Centos7_Cloudconfig$ virsh net-list --all
  Name                 State      Autostart     Persistent